Visual novels on a Windows XP Virtual Machine¶

 Oracle VM VirtualBox (Link)

-Windows XP Professional SP3 Disc Image (.ISO) (Will not be provided here due to copyright, contact me at the Discord)
+Windows XP Professional SP3 Disc Image (.ISO)

 At least 4GB RAM (Recommended)